korospace/mysql-cheatsheet/2-sql-crud/README.md

     NOTE: https://dev.mysql.com/doc/refman/8.0/en/string-functions.html

 * timestamp function
-    The TIMESTAMP function is used to manipulate temporal values.
+    <br />The TIMESTAMP function is used to manipulate temporal values.
     ```sh
     SELECT created_at,TIME(created_at),DAY(created_at),MONTH(created_at),YEAR(created_at) FROM products;
     ```